Try our FREE Green Smoothie Challenge!

 - For Vitamix: Start on Variable Speed 1.
 Turn the machine on and slowly increase to Variable Speed 10/High and blend about 30-45 seconds or until smooth OR use the Smoothie Setting.

 - All done!
 Now take a photo, rate it, and share your accomplishments! 🙂 Tag @BlenderBabes & #BlenderBabes

 HEALTH BENEFITS OF SPINACH

-Spinach originated in ancient Persia and then was transported to China and down through Europe.
+Spinach was originated in ancient Persia and then was transported to China and down through Europe.

-Catherine de Medici, wife of King Henry II so loved spinach that she always made sure she had cooks who could prepare it especially for her.
+- Catherine de Medici, wife of King Henry II loved spinach so much, that she always made sure she had cooks who could prepare it especially for her.

 Experts have identified at least thirteen different compounds in spinach that provide antioxidant and/or anti-cancer benefits.

-Spinach rich in calcium and magnesium, helps prevent osteoporosis.
+- Spinach is very rich in calcium and magnesium, helping to prevent osteoporosis.